langchain-ai/langgraph/docs/docs/how-tos/index.md

 ???
 "How to deploy to LangGraph cloud"
 	Full Example: [How to deploy to LangGraph cloud](../cloud/deployment/cloud.md)

+    Deploy your GitHub-based LangGraph app in the LangSmith UI by creating a new deployment, setting your config file path, and choosing environment variables.
+Then create or update revisions, view logs, and manage branches or auto-updates in the deployment settings.

 ???
 "How to deploy to a self-hosted environment"
 	Full Example: [How to deploy to a self-hosted environment](./deploy-self-hosted.md)

 ???
 "How to interact with the deployment using RemoteGraph"
 	Full Example: [How to interact with the deployment using RemoteGraph](./use-remote-graph.md)

+    Initialize a RemoteGraph by specifying its name and either a URL or client credentials.
+Then invoke or stream results by calling the appropriate sync or async methods, optionally persisting state via a thread ID if needed.

+    ```python
+    from langgraph.pregel.remote import RemoteGraph

+    remote_graph = RemoteGraph("agent", url="<DEPLOYMENT_URL>")
+    result = remote_graph.invoke({"messages": [{"role": "user", "content": "What's the weather in LA?"}]})
+    print(result)
+    ```
 ### Authentication & Access Control

 - [How to add custom authentication](./auth/custom_auth.md)